Emily Barringer: Later career

-After the war, Barringer took a post on the gynecological staff at New York Polyclinic Hospital.
-She was also an attending surgeon at the New York Infirmary for Women and Children, specializing in the study of venereal disease.
+After World War I, Barringer worked at several New York hospitals, including the New York Polyclinic Hospital, the New York Infirmary for Women and Children, Kingston Avenue Hospital in Brooklyn, and the Margaret Hague Maternity Hospital.
+She specialized in the study and treatment of venereal diseases and also held leadership positions at several of these hospitals.

-She also became an attending surgeon at Kingston Avenue Hospital in Brooklyn and later its director of gynecology.

 Barringer was an advocate of women's suffrage and worked to improve medical education for women, public health, and reforms for the treatment of imprisoned women.
 She was President of the American Medical Women's Association in 1942.
-As Co-chair of the association's War Service Committee, she organized the American Women's Hospital in Europe, which provided medical and surgical care during and after the war.
+As co-chair of the association's War Service Committee, she organized the American Women's Hospital in Europe, which provided medical and surgical care during and after the war.

-During World War II, Barringer lobbied Congress to allow women doctors to serve as commissioned officers in the Army Medical Reserve Corps.
-Congress passed the Sparkman Act in 1943, which granted women the right to receive commissions in the Army, Navy, and Public Health Service.
+During World War II, Barringer advocated for the Army Medical Reserve Corps to commission female doctors.
+Barringer's lobbying efforts resulted in Congress passing the Sparkman Act in 1943, which allowed women to serve as commissioned officers in the Army Medical Reserve Corps, as well as the Navy and Public Health Service.

 She later lived in Darien and New Canaan, Connecticut.
+She died at her son Benjamin's home in New Milford on April 8, 1961.

 She was inducted into the Connecticut Women's Hall of Fame in 2000.